Interstellar-Network/Interstellar-Book/src/2M2_demo_tutorial.md

 ## Demo with an android device or an emulator

-### 1. Install the wallet App i.e APK file on an android device or an emulator
+### 1. Install the wallet Apps i.e APK files on an android device or an emulator

 #### 1.1.2 Retrieve the APK files (segments ON with 0.9+ probabilities)